p2pu/learning-circles/README.md

 ## Quick guide to the code

 - Django, Postgres, Celery+RabbitMQ for async tasks.
-- Front-end functionality is a mix of old-school Django views and React + API backend.
+- Front-end functionality is a mix of Django template views and React + API backend.
-- An API is provided for use by https://www.p2pu.org and team sites.
+- An API is provided for use by https://www.p2pu.org, team sites and other rich interaction in the UI.
 - Site provides identity for Discourse SSO hosted at https://community.p2pu.org
 - Most code resides in the studygroups app.
 - Translation is done using [Transifex](https://www.transifex.com/p2pu/learning-circles/).
 Updated translation files are manually pulled from transifex.